-3.B.1 Except as otherwise specified, no person shall cause, permit, or allow the emission of particulate matter in total quantities in any one hour from any manufacturing process, which includes any associated stacks, vents, outlets, or combination thereof, to exceed the amount determined by the relationship
+3.B.1 For the Entire Facility, the Permittee shall not cause, permit, or allow the emission of particulate matter in total quantities in any one hour from any manufacturing process, which includes any associated stacks, vents, outlets, or combination thereof, to exceed the amount determined by the relationship where E is the emission rate in pounds per hour and p is the process weight input rate in tons per hour.

-$$E = 4.1p^{0.67}$$
+$E = 4.1p^{0.67}$

-(Ref.
-11 Miss.
+(Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 1.3.F(1).)